 There’s nothing better than a good cup of coffee in the morning.
 Or the afternoon.
 Or even in the evening.
 And North Carolina is filled with an abundance of locally owned coffee shops, each offering a bit of homegrown flavor and insight into the cultures of our towns and cities.

 You’ll find hipster coffee bars, charming coffee cafés and down-home set-a-spell coffee shops.
-Plus, with amenities like coffee education, brewing classes, coffee clubs and even Segway tours, Tar Heel coffee shops are better than ever.
+Plus, with amenities like coffee education, brewing classes and coffee clubs, Tar Heel coffee shops are better than ever.

 1 Mountain Perks Espresso Bar & Café